pycharles/charliechat/charliechat-api/README.md

 # Charlie Chat API

-FastAPI application that provides the core chat functionality, combining AWS Lex V2 for natural language understanding with Bedrock AI for intelligent responses.
+FastAPI application that provides the core chat functionality with direct intent recognition and Bedrock AI for intelligent responses.

 > **Note**: This is the API component of Charlie Chat.
 For the complete project overview, see the [root README](../README.md).